Career Timeline of Marcus Freeman: Major Achievements and Milestones

 On December 13, 2016, Marcus Freeman joined the Cincinnati Bearcats football staff as defensive coordinator and linebackers coach.

-In 2016, Marcus Freeman was promoted to co-defensive coordinator for the Purdue Boilermakers.
+In 2016, Marcus Freeman was promoted to co-defensive coordinator at Purdue University.

-In 2018, under Marcus Freeman, Cincinnati's defense led the AAC in rushing defense, scoring defense, and total defense, ranking among the Top-15 in the NCAA FBS in all three categories.
+In 2018, under Marcus Freeman, the Cincinnati Bearcats' defense led the American Athletic Conference (AAC) in rushing defense, scoring defense, and total defense.

-In 2019, the Cincinnati Bearcats, under Marcus Freeman, finished atop the AAC ranks in scoring defense for the second-straight season and ranked among the league's top three in rushing and total defense.
+In 2019, the Cincinnati Bearcats finished atop the AAC ranks in scoring defense for the second-straight season under Marcus Freeman.

 On January 8, 2021, Marcus Freeman was hired as defensive coordinator and linebackers coach for the Notre Dame Fighting Irish.

-On December 3, 2021, Marcus Freeman was selected to become the 32nd head coach in program history at Notre Dame, replacing Brian Kelly.
+On December 3, 2021, Marcus Freeman was selected to replace Brian Kelly as the head coach of Notre Dame, becoming the 32nd head coach in program history.

 2021: Defensive Coordinator at Notre Dame

-In 2021, Marcus Freeman served as the defensive coordinator and linebackers coach at Notre Dame.
+In 2021, Marcus Freeman served as the defensive coordinator and linebackers coach at the University of Notre Dame.